esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 	- WCAG applies to Native Mobile.
 		- WCAG is very web-focused so it can be confusing trying to apply it to native mobile apps.
 - **Hybrid Apps**
+	- Compiles to a native application, but is built with web technologies.
+	- Examples: Ionic, React Native, Apache Cordova (formerly known as PhoneGap), NativeScript.
 - **Electron**
 - **Progressive Web Apps**